 That popularity in Europe led to a TV series called “Long Way Round” being made in 2004 by actor Ewan McGregor and his friend riding their BMW GS R1150 adventure bikes on an epic journey.

-They rode from London England to New York City, on pavement and off looking for the road less travelled, covering 20,000 miles and passing through 12 countries in 115 days.
+They rode from London England to New York City, on the pavement and off looking for the road less traveled, covering 20,000 miles and passing through 12 countries in 115 days.

 LONG WAY ROUND captivated many viewers’ imagination, wanderlust, appetite for adventure and suddenly demand for large displacement, option loaded, dual purpose motorcycles with touring capability took off seemingly everywhere.

 These bikes are like maxed out dual purpose machines, however unlike the classic dual purpose bikes, adventure class are more at home on road than off due to their higher weight and ability to maintain highway speeds effortlessly.
 Adventure bikes are basically sport touring engines housed in stiff, strong frames, with near off road suspension and clearance combined with some of the most desirable touring bike features on board.
 It’s really quite an awesome package and easy to see why they are gaining popularity more and more.

 They can go off road with some success, but not as well as true dual-purpose bikes can (unless the rider is very skilled).
 Some models actually are more geared towards off road riding and so you should carefully look at what each model offers specifically and gauge where the bulk of your riding is going to be.

 I really question the wisdom in taking a nearly $30,000 BMW or Ducati adventure motorcycle into a technically challenging off road environment and risk swamping it in streams or bouncing it off rocks and trees.
 If you don’t mind that idea, however, it’s possible with these motorcycles.